 Myth 3: Cloud services are secure.
 Or cloud services are insecure.

 Both these statements are incorrect.
-There is a shared trust model in the cloud that every business must understand.
+Every business must understand a shared trust model in the cloud.

 You are responsible for the security “in the cloud,” while a good cloud provider is responsible for the security “of the cloud.”